-Extra compensation may be paid to Georgia Tech faculty member only if this form is submitted and approved by the appropriate administrators.
+Extra compensation may be paid to a Georgia Tech faculty member/administrator only if the official form is submitted through the Department of Distance Learning and Professional Education and approved by the appropriate administrators.
 All requests for payment of extra compensation are to be submitted within one week after the end of the program to facilitate final accounting.